 What can Rawlings Opticians offer?Rawlings Opticians are leaders in the field of Myopia Management and Myopia Control.
 All our clinical staff are qualified in this subject, with attendance at national and international conferences.
-Our commitment and expertise in this field has led to Rawlings Opticians being chosen to be the first group in the UK to have access to MiSight.
+Our commitment and expertise in this field led to Rawlings Opticians being chosen to be the first group in the UK to have access to many of the emerging new treatments including Misight contact lenses and MiYOSMART glasses.
 Our clinical staff can discuss the available options with you and your child during your appointment to decide on the best course of action.

 MiSight® 1 day lenses are daily disposable soft lenses that are worn for 10 hours each day with a new fresh pair being used every day.
-Scientific evidence shows that use of this therapy gives the best results in slowing progression of myopia.
 They are soft and comfortable to wear and children adapt very quickly to them and often much quicker than adults!
 These lenses can usually be fitted to young children, but there are proven benefits regardless of the age of the child, although the earlier in the development of myopia, the greater the overall end result will be.
 See our Misight® 1 day page for further information.

 Orthokeratology (Eyedream) overnight lenses are also offered at our Winchester branch and studies have shown effectivity in myopia management.
 Winchester welcome patients from other branches or from other opticians.
 Please call 01962 862492 or look on our Orthokeratology webpage for more information.

 All contact lenses like other therapies only slow down the progression of myopia & it will be unlikely to stop it.
 Pre-existing myopia will not be reversed.
 However these lenses cost only a few pounds more than conventional soft contact lenses which will not slow down myopic progression.
-We offer a special fitting fee for children of just £30 (£150 for Orthokeratology/Eyedream) which even includes the first pair of lenses.
 Call us to book an appointment or click here.